nu-book/cordova-doc/plugins/network-information/index.md

     checkConnection();

-### API Change

-Until Cordova 2.3.0, the `Connection` object was accessed via `navigator.network.connection`, after which it was changed to `navigator.connection` to match the W3C specification.
-It's still available at its original location, but is deprecated and will eventually be removed.

 ### iOS Quirks

 - iOS can't detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

-### Windows Phone Quirks

-- When running in the emulator, always detects `navigator.connection.type` as `Connection.UNKNOWN`.

-- Windows Phone can't detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

-### Windows Quirks

-- When running in the Phone 8.1 emulator, always detects `navigator.connection.type` as `Connection.ETHERNET`.

-### Tizen Quirks

-- Tizen can only detect a WiFi or cellular connection.
-    - `navigator.connection.type` is set to `Connection.CELL_2G` for all cellular data.

-### Firefox OS Quirks

-- Firefox OS can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 # Network-related Events